 Offering an incentive is one of the best ways to secure a better payment term for your small business.
 The 2/10 Net 30 was already mentioned, and that’s one of the most common discount that you can provide.
 However, depending on your business, there are plenty of other incentives and discounts that you can offer.
 It could be coupons, discounts on large orders or projects, a sliding-scale, or free shipping.

 On the other end, you should ass overdue fees.
 This is the interest rate that you’re going to charge a client if they miss the due date.
 It sound harsh.
 However, if the client is aware that there will be a penalty if the invoice is not paid by the due date, it should be enough to motive them to accept your terms.
 Keep in mind though, that you should be reasonable with overdue fees.
 You don’t want to go overboard and charge an excessively high fee.
 To determine the overdue fee, settle on a flat monthly rate.

 Shorten Your Terms By Being The Best

-If you’re reliable, meet deadlines, and deliver high quality work, then your client shouldn’t have an issue with shortening the payment terms from 30 days to 10 days, for example.
+You’re reliable, meet deadlines, and deliver high quality work.
+Your client shouldn’t have an issue with shortening the payment terms from 30 days to 10 days, for example.
 Let your work speak for itself and you can make a case for getting paid more quickly.